-Activities are best done in groups or pairs.
-It is recommended that in each group there is at least one who is more literate or a more active learner who can help to translate and explain the training contents to learners who are slower to understand.

-- You may divide the learners into groups of at least 2 and preferably 3-4 learners and ask them to carry out a rigorous discussion within the group.
-Some activities can be given to the groups for overnight preparation.
-The trainer needs to be aware of the dynamics of relationships in the community when dividing learners into groups.
-Sometimes women and youth are not free to share their views when the men from the communities are present.
-The trainer should ideally ask learners for their guidance when organising them into groups for discussions. - Ideally the learners may present the results of their activities to the class and have a class discussion based on their findings. - It is not necessary that all groups present in the same activity. - However, it is important that all groups are given opportunity to present or verbally discuss their answers. - At all times, encourage learners to be interactive and participative in class. - Learners must be encouraged to be vocal and to contribute actively in class discussions. - To better improve learning, the learners must be encouraged to strongly inquire about the topics through questions. - The activities allow trainers to observe if the learners have achieved the learning outcomes.
+- Activities are best done in groups or pairs.
+It is recommended that in each group there is one or more literate or more active learners who can help to translate and explain the training contents to learners who are slower to catch up. - You may divide the learners into groups of 3-4 and ask them to carry out a rigorous discussion. - Ideally the learners may present the results of their activities to the class and have a class discussion based on their findings. - It is not necessary that all groups present in the same activity. - However, it is important that all groups are given opportunity to present or verbally discuss their answers. - At all times, encourage learners to be interactive and participative in class. - Learners must be allowed to be vocal and contribute actively in class discussions. - To better improve learning, the learners must be encouraged to strongly inquire about the topics through questions. - The activities allow trainers to observe if the learners have achieved the learning outcomes.
 If possible, do keep record of the learner's achievement of learning outcomes so that you can help them learn better.
-A sample record table is given in this guide. - Adapt existing activities and/or alternative suitable activities in case the desired literacy levels of learners are not met or the desired resources are not available.
+A sample record table is given in this guide. - Adapt existing activities and/or alternative suitable activities in case literacy levels of learners are not met or the desired resources are not available.